 Ergonomics is an important factor to consider in order to keep workers healthy, avoid injuries and maintain productivity and production quality.
-With IMMA, it is possible to perform ergonomic studies already in a virtual develop stage.
-The foundation is a biomechanical model that allow fast generation of complex motions that are as comfortable as possible.
+With IMMA, it is possible to perform ergonomic studies already in a virtual development stage.
+The foundation is a biomechanical model that allows fast generation of complex motions that are as comfortable as possible.

-The biomechanical skeleton and the corresponding ergonomic criteria are core functionality in IMMA and is used to compute complex motions that are as comfortable as possible, and to provide data for ergonomic studies.
+The biomechanical skeleton and the corresponding ergonomic criteria are core functionality in IMMA that are used to compute complex motions that are as comfortable as possible, and to provide data for ergonomic studies.